Stronger Evidence for a Stronger DC

 Project Summary

 The cost of transportation can present several challenges for Washingtonians: making it harder to get a job, maintain a job, access social services, obtain healthcare, and care for their families.
-Building on the District’s efforts to address cost as a barrier to transit equity—such as Mayor Bowser’s Kids Ride Free program and 2019 Free Circulator trial—the District and WMATA are conducting a randomized evaluation of free and discounted transit fares.
-We are looking at the impact of cost on low-income residents’ public transit use and on their economic and social well-being.
-The findings may help shape initiatives that make public transit more affordable to low-income residents.
+In 2023, the District and the Washington Metropolitan Area Transit Authority (“Metro”) piloted free and discounted fares for low-income residents.
+We found that discounts increased public transit use and well-being and that discounts had no effect on employment.
+The pilot has helped shape Metro Lift, a Metro program that makes transit more affordable to riders who receive food assistance.

 Participants receiving discounts were invited to pick up their discounted SmarTrip cards at WMATA’s Transit Accessibility Center in January and February 2023.
 (Source: The Lab @ DC)